cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 volume, during Version 1 and/or Version 2 activities. *Contributors*
 are members of the NIST Big Data Public Working Group who dedicated great effort to prepare and gave substantial time on a regular basis to research and development in support of this document.
-THis includes especially the following NBD-PWG members:
+This includes especially the following NBD-PWG members: